Improving Embedded Knowledge Graph Multi-hop Question Answering by introducing Relational Chain Reasoning: Experiment

 \subsection{Datasets and Evaluation Metric}

-Here, we first describe the two benchmark datasets we use in this work and then give a brief introduction of the metric $hit@1$ we used for model evaluation.
+Here, we first describe the three benchmark datasets we use in this work and then give a brief introduction of the metric $hit@1$ we used for model evaluation.

 \textbf{MetaQA} \cite{zhang2018metaQA} is a large KGQA dataset which provides an original version \textit{Vanilla} and two variations.
-In this paper, we use the original ones because it is designed manually.
+In this paper, we use the original ones because they are designed manually.
 This dataset includes up to 75w QA pairs which are merely 2-hop questions.
-The questions' literal description are generated by cross-language translation, \textit{English$\rightarrow$French$\rightarrow$English}.
-It relies on a large-scale movie domain which contains 9 relationship types, 43234 entities and up to 135k factoid triples.
+The questions' literal descriptions are generated by cross-language translation, \textit{English$\rightarrow$French$\rightarrow$English}.
+This relies on a large-scale movie domain which contains 9 relationship types, 43234 entities and up to 135k factoid triples.
+Here, we use the dataset edition which is generated from Apoorv et al. \cite{apoorv2020embedKGQA}.

 \textbf{WebQuestionsSP-tiny} \cite{tauyih2016wbquestion} dataset is a relatively small dataset with a total of 4736 QA pairs.
-This QA dataset's available KG is a subset of Freebase that contains all the facts that are within 2-hops of any entity mentioned in the questions of the original WebQuestionsSP, which have more than 188w entities and 1000 relationship types.
-Following \cite{apoorv2020embedKGQA}, for all topic entities labeled in the original Freebase, we construct subgraph containing other KG entities close to them by the PageRank-Nibble algorithm (PRN) \cite{rpn}.
-In this way, theoretically, the pruned KG is likely to contain the corresponding answer entity for nearly whole questions.
+This QA dataset's available KG is a subset of Freebase that contains all the facts within 2-hops of any entity mentioned in the questions of the original WebQuestionsSP, which have more than 188w entities and 1000 relationship types.
+Following \cite{apoorv2020embedKGQA}, for all topic entities labeled in the original Freebase, He et al. \cite{he2021stu-teaQA} construct a subgraph containing other KG entities close to them by the PageRank-Nibble algorithm (PRN) \cite{rpn}.
+In this way, theoretically, the pruned KG is likely to contain the corresponding answer entity for close to whole questions.
+In this work, we use the same train/dev/test splits as GraftNet \cite{sun2018graftnet}.

+\textbf{Complex WebQuestionsSP} (Complex-WebQSP)\cite{TalmorCWQ} is a more complex multi-hop reasoning dataset and its questions require up to a 4-hops relational path during answer reasoning.
+There are four types of question: conjunction(about 45\%), composition(about 45\%), comparative (about 5\%), and superlative (about 5\%).
+Our used edition of the Complex-WebQSP dataset is obtained from He et al. \cite{he2021stu-teaQA}.

 \textbf{Metric} $hit@1$ is a standard assessment for measuring the ratio in all validation samples that the highest scored entity belongs to the correct answers.
 In brief, if the QA system provides the user with a single entity and this entity is right, we then determine that this prediction is correct.
-This evaluating indicator is popular and publicly recognized and it has been used in many recent KGQA works \cite{apoorv2020embedKGQA,chen2019uhopKGQA,yunshi2020graphKGQA}.
+This evaluating indicator is popular and publicly recognized and has been used in many recent KGQA works \cite{apoorv2020embedKGQA,chen2019uhopKGQA,yunshi2020graphKGQA}.